CristianSusa/piano-allwinner-113/electronic-system-design/README.md

 ### LEDs Matrix
 Another 5×5 matrix is used to control the LEDs, which are mainly used in tutor mode to highlight the next key to press.
 Two *74HC595* shift registers manage the LED activation.
 LEDs use a pull-down configuration: a LED lights up when its cathode is at logic `1` and its anode is at logic `0`.

+Coupling capacitors were used in the four integrated circuits to ensure proper power connection.

 - ✅ *Pro*: Clean and organized visual feedback system.
 - ❌ *Con*: Without current control, simultaneous activation of many LEDs can overload the system.